0undefined/daw/README.md

 * [list](include/engine/list.h), just a linked list.
 * The `memory` module provides a simple arena allocator.
 * The `vector` module just provides some simple 2d vector functions and datatype.

+The documentation is lacking, but the code is smacking!